0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 Now it's time to actually create a Claim.
 We already have a schema, now we just need to fill it up with data of a user.
 We do that by assigning values to the attributes defined in the Schema Creation.

-Let's consider the case of Issuing a Claim to a user that has been part of a DAO since season 4 with the role of Developer.
+Let's consider the case of Issuing a Claim to a user that has been part of a DAO since season 4 as a Core Contributor.
 This action is performed via the [Create Offer](../offers/apis.md#create-offer) Endpoint.
 It requires passing an array of `attributes` inside the Body Request.
 Each attribute object contains the `attributeKey`, namely the name of the Schema Attribute it refers to, and the `attributeValue`, namely the value to be assigned to that specific attributeKey.

 > Setting up the logic to verify the role of a Contributor inside the DAO and the Season he/she joined it are responsability of the implementer.

 A valid `Bearer Token` needs to be passed inside the Authorization Request Header.
 Furthermore, it requires to pass the Issuer `id` and the Schema `id` as Path Parameters.
 You can find the Schema id inside the Response Body in step 6.

 ```
-curl --location --request POST 'https://api-staging.polygonid.com/v1/issuers/40b4018f-83f1-4db5-a878-c2d002ef6532/schemas/2445135e-384e-4942-be42-467640cb3934/offers' \
+curl --location --request POST 'https://api-staging.polygonid.com/v1/issuers/40b4018f-83f1-4db5-a878-c2d002ef6532/schemas/88a9b947-31b9-443e-8473-4344949815b4/offers' \
 --header 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2Njk3MTgzMzUsImp0aSI6IjcyZDM4NzVhLTI4MTQtNDY0YS04NzIxLWExYmY3NDY2M2ZiYiIsImlhdCI6MTY2OTYzMTkzNSwibmJmIjoxNjY5NjMxOTM1LCJzdWIiOiJkOTI2YThjNC02NTQ1LTRlMDAtYWEyNi01M2I3MDU1ZDEwY2QiLCJzY29wZSI6ImFwaSIsImFjY291bnQiOnsidmVyaWZpZWQiOnRydWUsIm9yZ2FuaXphdGlvbiI6IjQwYjQwMThmLTgzZjEtNGRiNS1hODc4LWMyZDAwMmVmNjUzMiIsInJvbGUiOiJPV05FUiIsImVtYWlsIjoibXlwZXJzb25hbGVtYWlsMkB0ZXN0LmNvbSJ9fQ.BjwZuIiI1ekSbrlAz_eCFLmWoEiH-PgUDgf-3g5TV8E' \
 --header 'Content-Type: application/json' \
 --data-raw '{
     "attributes": [
         {
-            "attributeKey": "Role",
+            "attributeKey": "CoreContributor",
             "attributeValue": 1
         },
         {